caoccao/Javet/docs/reference/v8_values/v8_promise.rst

 Be careful, the ``V8Runtime.setPromiseRejectCallback()`` in V8 mode also works in Node.js mode and it can disable the built-in Node.js event ``unhandledRejection``.
 Sometimes, this is a handy feature.

-Please review the :extsource3:`test cases <../../../src/test/java/com/caoccao/javet/values/reference/TestV8ValuePromise.java>` for more detail.
+Please review the :extsource3:`promise test cases <../../../src/test/java/com/caoccao/javet/values/reference/TestV8ValuePromise.java>` and the :extsource3:`microtask test cases <../../../src/test/java/com/caoccao/javet/interop/TestV8Runtime.java>` for more detail.